Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Linear bias factor

 We also conduct the bias measurements across the 23 redshift bins spanning the range $ 0.46 \leq z \leq 0.74 $ and presented in Section~\ref{ObsEst}.
 The full results are shown in Fig.~\ref{fig:bias_compare}, where the measured galaxy bias is shown as a function of redshift using real data.
 The red points with error bars represent our bias measurements, while black points with error bars denote the reference values from Table~2 of \cite{Ntelis:2017nrj}, which are based on the SDSS DR12 analysis, which accounts for the FoG effect.

-The figure illustrates the redshift evolution of the galaxy bias parameter $ b(z)$ , along with three theoretical fitting models: \begin{itemize} \item Model 1: $ b(z) = a_1 + a_2(1+z)^2 $ \item Model 2: $ b(z) = a_1 + a_2(1+z) $ \item Model 3: $ b(z) = a_1 \frac{1+z}{(1+z_{\text{eff}})^{a_2}} $, where $ z_{\text{eff}} $ denotes the effective redshift of the bin (as in \cite{basilakos2008halo}, \cite{ntelis2018scale}). \end{itemize}
+The figure illustrates the redshift evolution of the galaxy bias parameter $ b(z)$ , along with three theoretical fitting models: \begin{itemize} \item Model 1: $ b(z) = a_1 + a_2(1+z)^2 $ \item Model 2: $ b(z) = a_1 + a_2(1+z) $ \item Model 3: $ b(z) = a_1 \frac{1+z}{(1+z_{\text{eff}})^{a_2}} $, where $ z_{\text{eff}} $ denotes the effective redshift of the bin (as in \cite{basilakos2008halo}, \cite{Ntelis:2018ctq}). \end{itemize}

 In Table~\ref{bias_model} we present the best fit values of the parameters for each model.
-The corresponding reduced chi-squared values for these fits are 4.57, 4.48, and 4.47, respectively for each model.
-The third model (shown in green) provides the best fit, though the improvement over the others is not significant.
+The corresponding reduced chi-squared values for these fits are 1.1, 1.09, and 1.08, respectively for each model.
+The Model 3 (shown in green in Fig.~\ref{fig:bias_compare}) provides the best fit, though the improvement over the others is not significant.

 Our measurements (red points) show good agreement with the reference values (black points), particularly at intermediate redshifts.
 At higher redshifts, the scatter and uncertainties increase, due to reduced data density and larger observational errors.
 As demonstrated above, it is indeed possible to achieve nearly unbiased constraints on the bias factor from $D_{2}$ across all redshifts considered for the DR12 and DR16 samples.
 A key advantage of this method is the minimal number of free parameters required for the modeling.